Payroll Interview Questions Job Candidates Should Be Ready to Answer

 In a job interview, you’re in the hot seat.
 You don’t want to be tongue-tied, so it’s important to practice how you will respond to payroll interview questions like these.

-The COVID-19 pandemic has resulted in more employers performing job interviews remotely.
+More employers are performing job interviews remotely these days.
 So, when you’re practicing, think about how best to present yourself virtually.
 That includes making sure your technology is working correctly and ready to put you in the best light.

 Many employers are hiring payroll professionals right now — including for remote positions.
 You can start your job search today by checking out the current job listings on our website.